sa-express-news/longform-story-template/README.md

 1. Create a freeform housing links to the JavaScript and CSS files we just created.
 2. Create a new site section that will house the freeform.
 3. Add the freeform and another one we use for these projects to the site section.
-4. Send the link to the story to editors, reporters and photographers
+4. Send the link to the story to editors, reporters and photographers.
 5. Light a big fat cigar and go home.

 ### Creating the Freeform ###